-The SBA 7(a) loan program provides low-cost financing to small businesses who cannot qualify for similar financing elsewhere.
-These loans may be used for a variety of purposes and terms are attractive for those who qualify.
+The SBA 7(a) loan program provides loans of up to $5 million to qualified small businesses in the U.S. These loans may be used for a variety of purposes, and interest rates and terms are attractive for those who qualify.
+Some program requirements have changed as of June 1, 2025.
 Find out whether an SBA 7(a) loan can help your business.

 Advertiser and editorial disclosure